mabhi16/3D_Object_detection_midterm/README.md

 # 3D Object detection

-## 1.Compute Lidar Point-Cloud from Range Image
+## 1. Compute Lidar Point-Cloud from Range Image

 This task is about extracting two of the data channels within the range image, which are "range" and "intensity", and convert the floating-point data to an 8-bit integer value range.
 Later crop range image to +/- 90 deg. left and right of the forward-facing x-axis then stack cropped range and intensity image vertically and visualize the result.
 Following result is shown below